Last Updated on February 19, 2024

 Read the BOOK

 Samantha Rife is a professional historian, writer, and, since childhood, a lover of all things period drama.
-For over six years, Rife owned a historical costuming retail shop in Gettysburg, and long dreamed of opening Fancy Some Drama, the first brick-and-mortar woman-owned shop devoted exclusively to period drama.
-Follow along and support the journey here.
+For over six years, Rife owned a historical costuming retail shop in Gettysburg, and long dreamed of opening Fancy Some Drama.
 Shop the online store at fancysomedrama.com.

 If you enjoyed this post, wander over to The Period Films List.
 You’ll especially like the Best Period Dramas: Georgian and Regency Era list.
 You’ll also like The True Story Behind Alias Grace.